lmcrean/Steam-Report/README.md

 The code now runs without error on Heroku, and although UX is a little unnessesary, enter key issue is resolved.

 ## 4.4.
 Series of Error messages on Heroku after seperating into package files and using from... import... syntax:

+These error messages started appearing once ```from import``` language was introduced across packages.
+This was a particularly challenging issue, as the error messages were numerous and difficult to trace.
+The issue was always that the code was referencing the wrong file, and the code was not structured correctly. <b>Eventually the code was converted to a single file, and the issue was resolved after carrying the variables through the parameters.
+As described earlier in the [Structure Plane](#24-structure-plane) section. </b>

+<details><summary> click here to view notes on the issue</summary>

 ![](assets/media/issues/2023-10-07-11-20-46.png)

 ```
 Running startup command: python3 run.py